BanForFun/react-select-table/README.md

 ## Version 5.3.4
 - getRowClassName now called with the row key as a new second argument
-- Table component can now accept children, which will be placed between the scrollable portion and the pagination
+- Table component can now accept children, which will be placed between the scrollable portion and the pagination controls
 - Header hourglass icon now replaces sort order indicator when loading, instead of appearing next to it

 [Older changes](./docs/changelog.md)